JasmeetSinghBali/Full_Stack_Projects/ReadMe.md

 - [x] Deploy frontend React to vercel and set up cors origin and access so that backend and frontend part deployed can interact.

 - [ ] Version 1.3
+  - [ ] Edit Travel entry
+    - [ ] render seperate component as edit form with already filled values using useEffect as it triggers every time render takes place.
+    - [ ] make sure to make the updateprocess state variable false to render the map component once update process is complete.
   - [ ] Auth setup full.
+  - [ ] Make the landing page
-  - [ ] Make the main home page auth protected.
+  - [ ] Map page auth protected.
-  - [ ] Register,login & verification via email
+  - [ ] Register,login JWT & google sign in
-     - [x] set up sendgrid config and get api key

 > ### For Future Versions
 > #### Not Implemented Yet , For Version 2 & Extra's that can be added